durki007/json2sql/README.md

 - The database data is persisted in a Docker volume named `postgres_data`.
 - Ensure that the `SPRING_DATASOURCE_USERNAME` and `SPRING_DATASOURCE_PASSWORD` environment variables are correctly implemented in the application.

+## Interacting with the application

+For guidelines how to interact with the app check the `README.md` file in the `./translator-app`.